opensafely/post-covid-mentalhealth/README.md

 ## Manuscript

-This manuscript is currently being drafted.
+The manuscript associated with this code is currently under review at a journal.
+Please check out our [preprint](https://www.medrxiv.org/content/10.1101/2023.12.06.23299602v1).

 ## Code

 The [`project.yaml`](./project.yaml) defines project actions, run-order and dependencies for all analysis scripts. **This file should *not* be edited directly**.
 To make changes to the yaml, edit and run the [`create_project.R`](./analysis/create_project.R) script instead.
-Project actions are then run securely using [OpenSAFELY Jobs](https://jobs.opensafely.org/repo/https%253A%252F%252Fgithub.com%252Fopensafely%252Fpost-covid-vaccinated).
-Details of the purpose and any published outputs from this project can be found at this link as well.
+Project actions are then run securely using [OpenSAFELY Jobs](https://jobs.opensafely.org/investigating-events-following-sars-cov-2-infection/post-covid-mentalhealth-v2).
+Any published outputs from this project can be found at this link as well.

-Below is a description of each action in the [`project.yaml`](./project.yaml) with arguments denoted by {arg} in the action name:

-*To be completed.*

 ## Output